With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreBay Area Hospital is a mental health facility in Coos Bay, OR, located at 1775 Thompson Road, in the 97420 zip code.
 Bay Area Hospital provides hospital inpatient treatment.
-Bay Area Hospital provides group therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
-Bay Area Hospital also supports people with PTSD and people with serious mental illness.
-Some other services available at Bay Area Hospital include case management, education services and chronic disease/illness management.
+Bay Area Hospital provides psychotropic medication, group therapy and activity therapy to adults, seniors 65 or older and young adults.
+Bay Area Hospital also supports people with serious mental illness and people with PTSD.
+Some other services available at Bay Area Hospital include chronic disease/illness management, integrated primary care services and education services.

 Learn MoreKairos Coastline Day Treatment Services is one of mental health facilities in Coos Bay, Oregon, located at 2020 Thompson, 97420 zip code.
 Kairos Coastline Day Treatment Services provides partial hospitalization/day treatment.
-Kairos Coastline Day Treatment Services provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents.
+Kairos Coastline Day Treatment Services provides group therapy, couples/family therapy and dialectical behavior therapy to children / adolescents.
 Kairos Coastline Day Treatment Services also supports children/adolescents with serious emotional disturbance.
 Additional services provided at Kairos Coastline Day Treatment Services include case management and family psychoeducation.

 Learn MoreKairos New Beginnings is a mental health facility in Grants Pass, OR, located at 1750 Nebraska Avenue, Suite B, 97527 zip code area.
 Kairos New Beginnings provides residential treatment and telemedicine/telehealth.
-Kairos New Beginnings provides dialectical behavior therapy, group therapy and trauma therapy to children / adolescents.
+Kairos New Beginnings provides psychotropic medication, dialectical behavior therapy and individual psychotherapy to children / adolescents.
 Kairos New Beginnings also supports people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered by Kairos New Beginnings consist of family psychoeducation, suicide prevention services and case management.
+Additional services offered by Kairos New Beginnings consist of case management, suicide prevention services and family psychoeducation.

 Learn MoreAlder Street Residence is a mental health clinic in Eugene, OR, located at 1774 Alder Street, in the 97401 zip code.
 Alder Street Residence provides residential treatment.
-Alder Street Residence offers psychotropic medication and activity therapy to seniors 65 or older, adults and young adults.
+Alder Street Residence offers psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
 Alder Street Residence also supports people with serious mental illness.
-More services at Alder Street Residence include integrated primary care services, suicide prevention services and psychosocial rehabilitation services.
+More services at Alder Street Residence include suicide prevention services, integrated primary care services and psychosocial rehabilitation services.

 Learn MoreCenter For Family Development is a mental health treatment center in Eugene, OR, located at 1234 High Street, 97401 zip code area.
-Center For Family Development provides outpatient treatment and telemedicine/telehealth.
-Center For Family Development offers activity therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and young adults.
-Additional services at Center For Family Development consist of court-ordered outpatient treatment, case management and mentoring/peer support/consumer-run services.
+Center For Family Development provides telemedicine/telehealth and outpatient treatment.
+Center For Family Development offers activity therapy, group therapy and trauma therapy to adults, children / adolescents and young adults.
+Additional services at Center For Family Development consist of case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.